jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01b.md

 ---

+The **Real Price** is the subjective cost that the seller or producer incurred to create a thing.

 Let us assume that a cake was baked by Mr. Chef for 2 units of effort.

 To bake the same cake, it will take Arun, Bhaskar, and Chandra 4, 6, and 8 units of effort respectively.
 And so they each assign a real price of $4, $6, and $8 for the cake.